Search the Health Library

 Analytics Leadership in Patient Safety Program

-The Analytics Leadership in Patient Safety (ALPS) program is a nine-month training program that aims to train future leaders to apply advanced clinical analytics to transform the safety and quality of care.
-Open to Johns Hopkins Medicine employees, this hands-on program educates participants on the technologies deployed at Johns Hopkins Medicine for analytics as well as the theories and methodologies related to health care data compilation, analysis and use.
+The Analytics Leadership in Patient Safety (ALPS) program is a nine-month training program open to Johns Hopkins Medicine employees interested in learning to apply advanced clinical analytics to transform the safety and quality of care.
+Organized by the Armstrong Institute and the Johns Hopkins Medicine Technology Innovation Center, this hands-on program educates participants on the technologies deployed at Johns Hopkins Medicine for analytics as well as the theories and methodologies related to health care data compilation, analysis and use.
 ALPS fellows will work closely with a mentor and are expected to complete original projects, evaluate their impact upon clinical practice and submit a manuscript of their findings to a peer-reviewed journal.

 Participants must be able to devote six weeks of time over the course of the nine-month program.
 The yearly tuition for the program is $4,000 and may be covered by the sponsoring department.